3.2 Administration and governance

 General distribution of responsabilities

-Concering the general distribution of resposabilities, the main governance approach to youth employment and entrepreneurship is top-down, as both youth and employment are subject to the national policies.
+Concerning the general distribution of responsibilities, the main governance approach to youth employment and entrepreneurship is top-down, as both youth and employment are subject to the national policies.

-- the Ministry of Labour and Social Protection is responsible for policy design, monitoring and evaluation on youth employment;
+- the Ministry of Labour and Social Solidarity is responsible for policy design, monitoring and evaluation on youth employment;

-- the National Employment Agency (NEA) is responsible for the implementation of most of the employmentpolicies.
-The National Employment Agency functions under the Ministry of Labour and Social Justice and has county offices and local offices responsible for the direct provision of services to unemployed persons, including youth;
+- the National Employment Agency (NEA) is responsible for the implementation of the employment policies.
+The NEA functions under the Ministry of Labour and Social Solidarity and has county offices and local offices responsible for the direct provision of services to unemployed persons, including youth;

-- The Ministry for the Business, Commerce and Entrepreneurship Environment is responsible for policy design, implementation, monitoring and evaluation on youth entrepreneurship.
-Local offices for SMEs are implementing the youth entrepreneurship programmes of the MBCEE in direct relationship with the young entrepreneurs.
+- The Ministry of Entrepreneurship and Tourism is responsible for policy design, implementation, monitoring and evaluation on youth entrepreneurship.
+Local offices for SMEs are implementing the youth entrepreneurship programmes of the Ministry of Entrepreneurship and Tourism in direct cooperation with the young entrepreneurs.

 There are no large-scale initiatives of local authorities in the field of youth employment and entrepreneurship.